Azure/azure-sdk-for-python/sdk/agrifood/azure-agrifood-farming/README.md

     * Farmer - is the custodian of all the agronomic data.
     * Farm - is a logical collection of fields and/or seasonal fields.
 They do not have any area associated with them.
     * Field - is a multi-polygon area.
 This is expected to be stable across seasons.
     * Seasonal field - is a multi-polygon area.
-To define a seasonal boundary we need details of area (boundary), time (season) and crop.
-New seasonal fields are expected to be created for every new season.
+To define a seasonal boundary we need the details of area (boundary), time (season) and crop.
+New seasonal fields are expected to be created for every growing season.
     * Boundary - is the actual multi-polygon area expressed as a geometry (from geojson).
 It is normally associated with a field or a seasonal field.
 Satellite, weather and farm operations data is linked to a boundary.
     * Cascade delete - Agronomic data is stored hierarchically with farmer as the root.
 The hierarchy includes Farmer -> Farms -> Fields -> Seasonal Fields -> Boundaries -> Associated data (satellite, weather, farm operations).
 Cascade delete refers to the process of deleting any node and its subtree.